-- 3D ultrasonic anemometry in the turbine wake to determine the local AoA; - chord-wise pressure taps to calculate the local pressure distribution and the lift performance; - strain gauges at the blade root to measure the flapwise and the edgewise root bending moments.

-In summary, the objective of the experiments is to assess the suitability of retrofit GFs in order to alleviate the following adverse effects:

-- early separation due to the high-AoA regime, relevant in the inner blade region (see Fig. 1a); - decreasing lift forces due to leading-edge erosion, relevant in the outer blade region (see Fig. 1b).

-In the remainder of this paper, the experimental setup is described in detail, followed by the presentation and the discussion of the results.
+- 3D Ultrasonic Anemometry in the turbine wake to determine the local AoA. - Chord-wise pressure taps to calculate the local pressure distribution and the lift performance. - Strain gauges at the blade root to measure the flapwise and the edgewise root bending moments. - 80 In summary, the objective of the experiments is to assess the suitability of retrofit GFs in order to alleviate the following adverse effects: - Early separation due to the high AoA regime, relevant in the inner blade region, see Figure 1 (a). - Decreasing lift forces due to leading edge erosion, relevant in the outer blade region, see Figure 1 (b). - 85 In the remaining of this paper, the experimental set-up is described in detail, followed by the presentation and the discussion of the results.
 The main conclusions are summarized in the final section of this report.

+Formatiert: Abstand Nach: 12 Pt.

-2 Experimental setup
+2 Experimental set-up